guitarbeat/k-poppin/README.md

 If you have a dead Heardle let me know and I can help you resurrect it.

+## New faster version!

+Updated this recently to avoid long load times.
+If you remixed this in the past and want to upgrade yours too, read UPGRADE.md

 ## Want to create your own Heardle?

 A few things to know before you start